 But what happens when you become a large enough brand to gain national recognition?
 You better believe others are going to see this as an opportunity for their own gain.

 The second part of “value” is external.
 Your company’s image will be brought up in a number of different contexts outside of your direct control.
-These people’s opinions of your company could have a drastic effect on how those who see it perceive it.
+These people’s opinions of your company could have a drastic effect on how they share them with those they share them with.

 Examples of Branding and Marketing